 Encyclopedia Britannica.
 Early Editions, 1768 to early 1800's.

 The first four editions of Britannica were printed in small quantities and were sold locally in Scotland at the printing shop of Colin Macfarquhar, and in local bookstores in Edinburgh only, and therefore are extremely rare.
 The 5th and 6th editions were reprints of the 4th by Archibald Constable, and were sold throughout the UK, but in similar quantities and are also very rare.
 The 7th through 9th editions were produced by A. and C. Black of the U.K. The 7th was made in the UK only, like the others, and still the sales were low, so this edition is very rare.
 The 8th was the first to authorize an American publisher to produce sets, and sales began to increase .
 The 8th edition, though rare, comes up for sale more regularly in the marketplace.
-It was the 9th edition that was the first to be mass-marketed, and sets of the 9th are quite common.
+It was the 9th edition that was the first to be mass-marketed, and sets of the 9th are quite common, and later editions are more common still.
 Let us discuss the first 4 editions only.

 1. The first edition, of 1768-1771, in 3 volumes, is very rare.
 There were only 3,000 complete sets sold, according to Kogan (p.
 13).
 The search of abebooks.com on July 15, 2011, found only 2 copies for sale, and both were incomplete sets.
 One was volumes 1 and 3 only, and the price was $9,500.
 The other was for a single volume, and was $5,000.
-Usually one can expect to pay $25,000 to $50,000 for a complete set of 3 volumes in nice condition.
+One can expect to pay $25,000 for a complete set of 3 volumes in nice condition.
 A good-quality replica of this edition, produced in 1971 by Britannica, and again several times thereafter, has been in circulation in large numbers and is readily available, usually for around $50 to $100.
 The first edition is commonly found in libraries, but they almost always have the reproduction set in the stacks.

 Some scans from the second edition: